Institutional Diplomas (DE)

 End of classes: June

-Offer students who have completed the Master 1 MEF program and are not eligible for the CAPEPS exam training for the CAPEPS oral exams.
+To offer students who have completed the first year of the MEF Master’s program but are not eligible for the CAPEPS exam preparation for the CAPEPS oral exams.
 The aim is to give students trained at the UFR a second chance to pass the recruitment exam.
 The training focuses on oral exam methodology.
-This university diploma draws on the resources of the teaching team of the MEEF Master's program at the UFR STAPS and, in order to reduce costs, it makes use of some of the lectures and tutorials organized as part of this program.
+This university certificate program draws on the resources of the teaching staff of the MEEF Master’s program at the UFR STAPS, and to reduce costs, it partially utilizes the lectures and tutorials organized as part of that program.

-Students enrolled in this university diploma program have access to the following courses as auditors:
+Students enrolled in this certificate program may audit the following courses:

 Targeted skills

-Deliver an oral presentation that meets the requirements of oral exams 1 and 2 of the competition.
+Deliver an oral presentation that meets the requirements of Oral Exam 1 and Oral Exam 2 of the competitive examination.

-In-depth analysis of the topic, formulation of hypotheses, and proposal of a response that includes the different dimensions of the topic.
+In-depth analysis of the given topic, formulation of hypotheses, and proposal of an answer that addresses the various aspects of the topic.

 Independent study: 150 hours